George Floyd protests in Minnesota: Duluth

-On May 28, around 100 protesters blocked traffic at a busy intersection to protest the murder of George Floyd.
+On May 28, around 100 protesters in Duluth blocked traffic at a busy intersection to protest the murder of George Floyd.
 On May 30, several hundred protesters temporarily blocked portions of Interstate 35.
 Several highways closed, including Interstate 35, Interstate 394, Interstate 94 and Highway 55.
 A curfew from 10 p.m.
 CDT through 6 p.m.
 CDT Sunday morning was imposed by Duluth city leaders.

 On May 31, more than 1,000 protesters marched on I-35.
 Eight properties were damaged including an expletive written on the ground below the Clayton Jackson McGhie Memorial for historical lynching victims.

 On June 19, hundreds marched in Duluth for Juneteenth.

 Ely

 On June 6, in Ely, approximately 250 protesters marched down Chapman Street from Central Avenue to Whiteside Park in support of Black Lives Matter.
 The protest was peaceful with no incidents of violence.
 Once arriving at the park, most protesters kneeled in silence for 8 minutes 46 seconds.